ipfs/specs/src/routing/http-routing-v1.md

 - `200` (OK): the response body contains peer records.
 - `404` (Not Found): must be returned if no matching records are found.
 - `422` (Unprocessable Entity): request does not conform to schema or semantic constraints.
+- `501` (Not Implemented): may be returned if DHT operations are not supported.

 #### Response Headers